ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 One-Shot Task Operation

 So, let's get back to the subject of stacks.
 Wouldn't it be nice if at least some tasks could share stacks?
 Then there would not be so many stacks.
 This is where we introduce the concept of the unbound stack.
 What is an unbound stack?
-An unbound stack is a stack, which is not permanently bound to any particular task - i.e. it can be shared.
+An unbound stack is a stack, which is not permanently bound to any particular task — i.e. it can be shared.
 How is this possible?
 It works as follows: Unbound stacks are all the same size and belong to a single stack pool.
-When a one-shot task is first dispatched (i.e. started running), unless it already has a permanently bound stack, it is loaned a stack from the stack pool.
+When a one-shot task is first dispatched (i.e. started running), it is loaned a stack from the stack pool.
 As long as the task is active (i.e. either running or suspended), it keeps the stack.
 Hence, the task and stack function normally when the task is active.
 However, when the one-shot task completes its function and is ready to wait for more work, it gives up the stack.
 We call this stopping the task as opposed to suspending it.
 In the latter case, the task would keep the stack, but in the former case, the task has no need for the stack so the task gives it up.
 (In this regard, it is important to know that a one-shot task is later restarted from the beginning rather than being resumed from where it left off.)

 The stack goes back to the stack pool where it is available to be used by another task.
 Now the task is in what we call the unbound mode: